The Lowery's and The War Between The States

 capture), and wandered three days (in the pathless mountains) before

-"fortunately" meeting a mountain man that killed a number of beavers to feed
+"fortunately" meeting a mountain man that killed a number of

 the famished men, and planned their escape route through federal held